On the equivalence of all models for $(\infty,2)$-categories: The homotopy -category and the scaled -nerve

 is a weak equivalence of marked-simplicial categories.
 Consider the commutative diagram

-in which the top left vertical map is induced by the unit of \(\fC \dashv \rN^{\sca}\), the two horizontal maps by the counit of \(\fC \dashv \rN^{\sca}\) and the two bottom vertical maps by the unit of \(\ho_* \dashv \rN_*\).
+in which the top left vertical map is induced by the unit of \(\fC^{\sca} \dashv \rN^{\sca}\), the two horizontal maps by the counit of \(\fC^{\sca} \dashv \rN^{\sca}\), and the two bottom vertical maps by the unit of \(\ho_* \dashv \rN_*\).
 The diagonal equality is then a consequence of the triangle identities, and the composed vertical map is the one we wish to show detects thin triangles (see Proposition~\ref{nerves coincide}).
+Note that the bottom horizontal map is a weak equivalence, since \(\ho_*\) sends the counit equivalence between cofibrant objects to a weak equivalence of (fibrant) 2-categories, which is then preserved by the composite right Quillen functor \(\rN^{\sca}\rN_*\).
 We may hence show instead that the right vertical map detects thin triangles.
 But this map is obtained by applying \(\rN^{\sca}\) to the unit map \(\E \to \rN_*\ho_*\E\).
-By the definition of thin triangles in scaled nerves of marked it will now suffice to show that for every \(x,y \in \E\) the map \(\Map_{\E}(x,y) \to \Map_{\rN_*\ho_*\E}(x,y) = \rN^+\ovl{\ho}\Map_{\E}(x,y)\) detects marked edges.
+By the definition of thin triangles in scaled nerves of marked simplicial categories, it will now suffice to show that for every \(x,y \in \E\) the map \(\Map_{\E}(x,y) \to \Map_{\rN_*\ho_*\E}(x,y) = \rN^+\iota L\ovl{\ho}\Map_{\E}(x,y)\) detects marked edges.
 Indeed, since \(\E\) is fibrant each \(\Map_{\E}(x,y)\) is fibrant as a marked simplicial set and so the desired result follows from Proposition~\ref{pre-conservativity thm}. \end{proof}